Handling Pulumi Stack Outputs and Cross-Stack References in Python

 Exports typed VPC outputs with strict schema enforcement.

-State backend automatically encrypts @pulumi.secret values.
+State backend automatically encrypts pulumi.secret values.

 """

-from typing import Mapping, Optional, Any
+from typing import Mapping, Any

 import pulumi